-16 years I’ve run the Chesapeake Bay Laser Masters Championship and this one – like many before – will be like non-other.
-We’ve had hurricanes, Nor’easters, Power Outages, exceptionally high tides just to name some of the challenges we’ve faced at this regatta and all have made it an interesting and well remembered event.
+16 years I’ve run the Chesapeake Bay Laser Masters Championship and this one – like many before – will be like none-other.
+We’ve had hurricanes, Nor’easters, power outages, exceptionally high tides just to name some of the challenges we’ve faced at this regatta and all have made it an interesting and well remembered event.
 This year it’s COVID and we’ve had to make some modifications to the off the water activities to social distance.
 We’re all thankful our hobby is singlehanded sailing which enables us to continue to participate while remaining socially distanced.

 It was a cool, rainy and blustery day at the club as we prepared for 45 Laser Masters.
 Nobody arrived early or was looking to go a practice.
 A number of sailors did pitch their tents and set up a fire pit for the weekend.
 This front should start to clear this evening, leaving us with winds in the low teens for much of Saturday.
 Sunday is less certain.
 Regardless of what we get, it’s fun to be sailing and seeing sailors again even if from a distance.